Where to Go on Safari in Africa and When

 We’ve heard things have changed on the bureaucratic side when travelling to Africa with children.
 What does it all mean?

 Regulations imposed on minors travelling to South Africa were tightened in June 2015, followed by Botswana in October 2016.
-It is vital to have the right paperwork before you try to board a fight.
+It is vital to have the right paperwork before you try to board a flight.
 Without it, you’ll be turned away, usually with no refund!

-What you need, if travelling with minors (under 18-years old) into South Africa or Botswana:
+What you need if travelling with minors (under 18 years old) into South Africa or Botswana:

 If the children are accompanied by both biological parents, they must travel with the following for each child: